Jolak5/kanban-copy/todo-list/sneak_peek.md

-### Project milestones
+### Projects list

 You will be building a "To Do list" website during the whole week.
-Here is the list of project milestones that will guide you through the functionalities described above.
+Here is the list of projects that will guide you through the functionalities described above.
 You will find details about each of the milestone requirements in the upcoming program activities.

 - Milestone 1: list structure.
 - Milestone 2: interactive list.